 Robyn cites NDIS market changes as a challenge for current care services in Australia and co-operatives as an innovative solution.

-“Under the NDIS is perfect for a group of workers to get together and form a co-operative to continue to give care and give people a job.”
+“The NDIS provides a perfect opportunity for a group of workers to get together and form a co-operative to continue to give care and give people a job.”

 But just how easy would it be for people in a small community to set up a worker-owned co-operative?